JonasNauerz/JonasNauerz_website/content/home/featured.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
+# Order that this section appears on the page.
+weight: 90

+title: "Job Market Paper"

 content:
   # Page type to display.
 E.g. post, event, or publication.